1994 Scottish Cup final

-The 1994 Scottish Cup Final was the final match of the 1993–94 Scottish Cup competition, the 109th edition of the most important cup competition in Scottish football.
-It was played between Dundee United and Rangers at Hampden Park, Glasgow on 21 May 1994.
+The 1994 Scottish Cup final was the final match of the 1993–94 Scottish Cup competition, the 109th edition of the most important cup competition in Scottish football.
+It was played between Dundee United and Rangers at Hampden Park, Glasgow, on 21 May 1994.

 Dundee United won the game 1–0, with a goal by Craig Brewster.
 Following a mix-up between Rangers' goalkeeper Ally Maxwell and Dave McPherson, United's Christian Dailly rolled a cross-shot across goal.
 The ball bounced off the post but Brewster was there to tap in.

 It was Dundee United's first Scottish Cup victory, having previously played in six finals, but losing all of them.
 Dundee United manager Ivan Golac was the first manager from outside the United Kingdom to win the Scottish Cup.

 Background

-Rangers were seeking to complete what was described as "a Double Treble" having won all three domestic trophies in 1992-1993 and having already won the League Cup and the Premier Division.
-United on the other hand had failed to win the Scottish Cup despite reaching six finals, and had lost four finals within the previous ten years.
-Moreover the side had only finished 2 points clear of being relegated from the Premier Division.
-Consequently Rangers were heavy favourites for the match, although, as Dundee United player Craig Brewster would note, United had beaten Rangers 3-0 at Ibrox a few months earlier.
+Rangers were seeking to complete what was described as "a Double Treble" having claimed all three domestic trophies in 1992–93, followed by the League Cup and the Premier Division in 1993–94.
+United on the other hand had failed to win the Scottish Cup despite reaching six finals, four of those within the previous ten years.
+Moreover the side had only finished two points clear of being relegated from the Premier Division.
+Consequently Rangers were heavy favourites for the match, although as Dundee United player Craig Brewster later recalled, United had beaten Rangers 3–0 at Ibrox a few months earlier.